 Program funding for master planning efforts system-wide.
 PARD is currently underway on a number of master plans but lacks a consistent funding source for these efforts.
-PARD is using the need for capital reinvestment as an opportunity develop master plans for parkland.
 The current emphasis is to develop master plans for major destinations such as metropolitan and district parks, but the master planning effort does include key neighborhood and pocket parks.
 These master plans are seen as a necessary first step before proceeding with final design and construction.
 These activities do not currently have a dedicated funding source and are being addressed with specialized funding sources such as one-time capital or wrapped into larger capital projects.
 To make significant progress on developing master plans, PARD is requesting a program for master plans city-wide.